pchico83/i2kit/cli/docs/environment-yml.md

 ### access_key and secret_key (required)

-AWS credentials used by Ribera to manage resources in your AWS account.
+AWS credentials used by Okteto to manage resources in your AWS account.

-Ribera needs the following policies to create services in your account: `AmazonEC2FullAccess`, `CloudWatchLogsReadOnlyAccess`, `AmazonRoute53FullAccess` and `CloudFormationPolicy`.
+Okteto needs the following policies to create services in your account: `AmazonEC2FullAccess`, `CloudWatchLogsReadOnlyAccess`, `AmazonRoute53FullAccess` and `CloudFormationPolicy`.

 ```yaml
 access_key: AKIAI2K5O4A7QON6YSEA